Jump to Bench Planes or Block Planes

 1964 fall / winter - 1970 spring / summer

 In the fall of 1964, Sears changed the model numbers on all the planes carried at Sears.
 The previous No. 3730 was renamed 37039.
 The Millers Falls version would have a 107 preceding the model number.
-The No. 37039 would continue through the summer 1970.
+The No. 37039 would continue through the summer of 1970.